Screenshots may differ slightly depending on software version.

 Now convert the factors back to their original values by clicking on Display Options from the menu bar and selecting Process Factors - Actual.

-Design-Expert provides various ways for you to get an overall sense of your data before moving on to an in-depth analysis.
+Stat-Ease provides various ways for you to get an overall sense of your data before moving on to an in-depth analysis.
 For example, you can quickly sort columns by double-clicking on them.

 To see this, move your mouse to the top of column Factor 1 (A: Temperature) and double-click to sort ascending.
 Double-click again and it will be descending.
 Do it once more (the arrow should be pointing down) to see how going from low to high temperature affects Filtration.